SultanaK/AnimationStation-backend/README.md

 - Clone this repository to your local machine
 - Install the dependencies for the project
 - Ensure your PostgreSQL server is running
-- Create a User for this exercise
+- Create a User for this Database createdb -U <User_NAME>
-- Create a database for the exercise with your user as the owner
+- Create a database for the project with your user as the owner createdb -U <USER_NAME> <DB_NAME>
 - Rename the `example.env` file to `.env` and update the following fields with your database credentials:
   ```
    MIGRATION_DB_NAME=